 An MAA calls the registerStreamingApp() interface to register with the MBMS Client to consume streaming services.
 The registerStreamingApp() interface has two purposes:

-1) It signals to the MBMS Client that an MAA is interested to consume MBMS DASH Streaming Services.
+1) It signals to the MBMS Client that an MAA is interested to consume MBMS Media Streaming Services.

 2) It allows the MAA to identify its callback listeners defined in the Streaming Service API for the MBMS Client to provide asynchronous notifications to the MAA on relevant events associated with streaming.